 Chuy's is a growing, full-service restaurant concept offering a distinct menu of authentic, freshly-prepared Mexican and Tex-Mex inspired food.
 We were founded in Austin, Texas in 1982.
-As of December 29, 2019, we operated 100 restaurants across 19 states, with an average annual unit volume of\$4.3 million for our 88 comparable restaurants.
+As of December 27, 2020, we operated 92 restaurants across 17 states, with an average annual unit volume of \$3.5 million for our 86 comparable restaurants.
 Our restaurants have a common décor, but we believe each location is unique in format, offering an "unchained" look and feel, as expressed by our motto "If you've seen one Chuy's, you've seen one Chuy's!"
 We believe our restaurants have an upbeat, funky, eclectic, somewhat irreverent atmosphere while still maintaining a family-friendly environment.
 We are committed to providing value to our customers through offering generous portions of made-from-scratch, flavorful Mexican and Tex-Mex inspired dishes.
 We believe our employees are a cornerstone of our culture and set the tone for a fun, family-friendly atmosphere with attentive service.
 We believe the Chuy's culture is one of our most valuable assets, and we are committed to preserving and continually investing in our culture and our customers' restaurant experience.

 Our core menu was established using recipes from family and friends of our founders, and has remained relatively unchanged over the years.
 We offer the same menu during lunch and dinner, which includes enchiladas, fajitas, rellenos, tacos, burritos, combination platters and daily specials, complemented by a variety of appetizers, soups and salads.
 Each of our restaurants also offers a variety of homemade sauces, including our signature Hatch Green Chile, Boom-Boom and Creamy Jalapeño sauces, all of which we make from scratch daily in each restaurant.
 These sauces are a key element of our offering and provide our customers with an added ability to customize their orders.
-Our menu offers considerable value to our customers, with our average check of \$15.74 as of December 29, 2019, which we believe is on the lower end of our casual dining peer group.
-We also offer a full-service bar in all of our restaurants providing our customers a wide variety of beverage offerings, featuring a selection of specialty cocktails including our signature shaker.
+During the COVID-19 pandemic the Company offered a limited menu featuring a number of long-time favorites and introduced convenient family meal and beverage kits.
+Our menu offers considerable value to our customers with an average check of \$16.93 as of December 27, 2020, which we believe is on the lower end of our casual dining peer group.
+We also offer a full-service bar in all of our restaurants providing our customers a wide variety of beverage offerings, featuring a selection of specialty cocktails including our signature on-the-rocks margaritas made with fresh, hand-squeezed lime juice and the King's Punch, a made-to-order, hand-shaken rum cocktail served in our signature shaker.
 The bar represents an important aspect of our concept, where customers frequently gather prior to being seated.
-For the twelve months ended December 29, 2019, alcoholic beverages constituted 18.1% of our total restaurant sales.
+For the twelve months ended December 27, 2020, alcoholic beverages constituted approximately 15.0% of our total restaurant sales.